npfs/npfs.github.io/cca.md

 * British Sign Language interpreter service
 * Collection point finder - to allow the nearest collection point to be located without having to complete an assessment
 * Supplementary Pandemic Flu information.
 A separate link is provided for information on flu symptoms for each county

+## 2.Completing a Flu Assessment

+## Call Opening

+### Selecting Calling Source

+Select the appropriate Calling Source from the drop down list.

+![][call-source]

+Select **Not applicable** for an ordinary call.
+Most calls will be registered as an ordinary call, however the call may be a specified call type e.g. Language Line or British Sign Language.

+Use **Other - please specify** for any other type of call, or a misdirected call, e.g. caller wanted NHS111.
+It is mandatory to add a note of explanation before closing the call.

+### Terms of Use

+The Call Center Advisor should read the Terms of Use to the caller.
+The caller needs to agree to the Terms of Use before the assessment can continue.

+![][Terms_of_Use]

+Select **Agree** if the caller provides confirmation that they agree with the Terms of Use and wish to proceed with the assessment.

+If the caller does not accept the Terms of Use select **Disagree** which will end the assessment.
+A further screen will be presented that needs to be read to the caller confirming why they cannot proceed and offering them the option to restart.

+! [][Terms_of_Use_1]

+### Current Location

+The caller needs to confirm which UK country the patient is located at the moment.

+This is important as all countries may not be NPFS at the same time.
+The outcome of the clinical advice may also differ by UK country.

+### Uk or Foreign Visitor

+The caller needs to confirm whether the patient is a UK resident or a foreign visitor.

+For foreign visitots, following the clinical assessment questions you will be asked to gather further official patient identification information.

+! [] [Foreign_visitor]

+Record these details accurately and confirm back with the caller.

+You must check spellings to ensure accuracy using the phonetic alphabet where appropriate.

+### Collecting Patient Details